BCcampus/pressbooks-mpdf/readme.txt

 1. Upload `pressbooks-mpdf` to the `/wp-content/plugins/` directory
 2. Activate the plugin at the network level, through the 'Plugins' menu in WordPress

+== FAQ ==

+= What is mPDF?

+[mPDF](https://mpdf.github.io/: A PHP library to generate PDF files from HTML with Unicode/UTF-8 and CJK support

+It is based on FPDF and HTML2FPDF with a number of enhancements.

 == Screenshots ==